shopping cart 0

 Latex For Less All-Natural Latex Mattress

-Latex for Less natural latex mattresses are constructed with the finest quality 100% natural latex, pure natural wool, and organic cotton.
+Latex For Less natural latex mattresses are constructed with the finest quality 100% natural latex, pure natural wool, and organic cotton.
 They are certified with Oeko-Tex Standard 100, GOTS, and Eco-Institut.
 They offer you the ideal balance of natural materials that creates an outstanding natural latex mattress.

 And, with its unique two-in-one design, a natural latex mattress from Latex For Less has both a firm side and medium side, which makes it the ideal mattress for everyone.
 Try one in your home for 120-nights, commitment-free.
 If you’re not satisfied, return it for a full refund.